Beautiful time spent at Jorasanko Thakur Bari, Kolkata. Why you should also visit

 Finally, we were there.
 It was a huge, two-storeyed red building spaced out with corridors and a common aangan.
 It reminded me of my old house at Darya Ganj.
 Though my home was a small two-room flat, the open corridors and old steps of the staircase took me back in time.

-Jorasanko Thakur Bari also known as the Tagore museum was the same as shown in photos on the web.
+Jorasanko Thakur Bari, also known as the Tagore museum, was the same as shown in the photos on the web.
 But one thing my eyes caught and my camera captured was Rabindranath Tagore sitting in front of his house, quietly gazing at the beauty of red bricks and the young crowd of this era.

 See the picture and tell me – Can you spot Tagore?